top of page

 Screen shot 2013-06-11 at 8.01.07 PM.PNG

-Food School is a fun and interactive program designed to help children make friends with foods.
+Happy Eaters School is a fun and interactive program designed to help children make friends with foods.
 Small groups of children attend Food School with their parents.
 We invite children and parents to interact with a range of foods in a fun and non-threatening way.
-Food School is run fortnightly over a school term.
+Happy Eaters School is run fortnightly over a school term.
 Sessions can be run for small groups of home schooled children at home as well as small groups of preschoolers.

 Feeding the Toddler